supaglue-labs/supaglue/docs/docs/config_sdk.md

   };
 };
 ```

-If `customPropertiesColumn` is defined in your destination config, your customers will be able to create custom properties
-(by clicking the "+ Add custom property" button in the `SyncConfigCard`) and include them in their field mapping.

 Important: The `customPropertiesColumn` must be the name of a JSONB column on the same Postgres table that represents
 the destination in your Supaglue config.